awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 ```

 The output displays the expiry date and time\.
 If the client certificate revocation list has expired, you must create a new one and import it to the Client VPN endpoint\.
 For more information, see [Client Certificate Revocation Lists](cvpn-working-certificates.md)\.

+For more information about troubleshooting OpenVPN\-based software, see [Troubleshooting Your Client VPN Connection](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/troubleshooting.html) in the *AWS Client VPN User Guide*\.